 The Sydney Harbour Bridge is a feat of modern engineering and was at one point the largest steel-arch bridge in the world.
-Known affectionately to locals as ‘The Coathanger’, it has become one of the symbols of the city.
+Known affectionately to locals as The Coathanger, it has become one of the symbols of the city.

-Building began in July 1923 and it was eventually completed in 1932.
-14,000 workers in total contributed to the building of the Bridge and unfortunately, sixteen men lost their lives in the process.
-Around 79% of the steel used was imported from Britain.
-The Bridge was also referred to as the ‘Iron Lung’ as it kept so many people employed for so long and its workers were among the best-paid in the country.
+Building began in July 1923 and completed in 1932.
+Fourteen thousand workers in total contributed to the construction of the Bridge, and unfortunately, sixteen men lost their lives in the process.
+Around 79% of the steel used was British.
+The Bridge was also referred to as the Iron Lung as it kept so many people employed for so long and its workers were among the best-paid in the country.

-There was a public holiday when the bridge was opened and on its 50th birthday it was closed to traffic and opened exclusively to pedestrians for the second time ever.
-The arches are used for Christmas, New Years’ and Chinese New Year celebrations.
+There was a public holiday when the bridge was opened, and on its 50th birthday, it was closed to traffic and opened exclusively to pedestrians for the second time ever.
+The arches are used for Christmas, New Years and Chinese New Year celebrations.
 It also featured heavily in the Olympic Games that Sydney hosted in 2000.
 The Sydney Harbour Bridge has become emblematic of the city and country.
 It is one of the most recognisable bridges in the world and remains one of the world's largest steel arch bridges.